Finding a Therapist or Counsellor: A Gentle Guide

 This can be one of the hardest parts of finding a therapist or counsellor.
 In the NHS waiting lists can be long and private therapy can be expensive.
 Here’s a breakdown of some available options, based on your budget.

-Low cost/charity based services: third sector and charities offering support in Birmingham and The Black Country include:
+Low cost/charity based services: third sector and charities offering support in Birmingham include:

-: private therapy can cost anywhere between £40 and £150 per hour.
-I offer sliding scale pricing as it’s important to me to ensure my services are as accessible as possible.
+Private counselling or psychotherapy: private therapy can cost anywhere between £40 and £150 per hour.
+I offer some reduced fee slots to ensure my services are as accessible as possible.
 I also offer fortnightly appointments which not only helps to spread the financial commitment but also gives you some space in between sessions to process your experience.
 You can find more details about my therapeutic counselling services here.

 As mention above, you ideally want to work with someone who’s qualified to work as a therapist and who is a member of a professional body.
-My training, for example, was BACP accredited.
+My training, for example, was BACP accredited and I’m BACP registered.
 Professional bodies ensure that counsellors and psychotherapists work within a code of ethics, that we receive regular supervision, and that we undertake regular professional development.
 Both the British Association of Counsellor and Therapists (which is my professional body) and the United Kingdom Council for Psychotherapy (UKCP) have a register of therapists that you can search.

 BACP - Therapist Directory - Find a therapist